ChrisProgramming2018/DeepReinforcementLearningProjects/p2_continousControl/README.md

 ### Distributed Training

 For this project, we will provide you with two separate versions of the Unity environment:
-- The first version contains a single agent.

 - The second version contains 20 identical agents, each with its own copy of the environment.